“I just want to drink coffee and make pretty things.”

 Naturally just about everything I see I have to try…

 Of course it’s not the same not being able to show Mark what I’ve made.
 I think he would like my Talavera Kitchen and Whimsical Garden.
 I think he would look at some of my little “creations” the way he looked at my Whimsical Armadillos when he was in the hospital.
-He would throw up his hands in mock dismay at all the shelves I’ve added to the windowsills for Foster, and I can still hear him saying “Woman, you’re going to break me!” when I bring home the materials for yet another project.
+He would throw his hands up in mock dismay at all the shelves I’ve added to the windowsills for Foster, and I can still hear him saying “Woman, you’re going to break me!” when I bring home the materials for yet another project.